-As an Associate Senior Analyst, I run STL Partners' Internet-Driven Disruption stream, which covers Google, Apple, Amazon, Facebook and Microsoft, as well as the broader digital commerce market.
+As an Associate Senior Analyst, I run STL Partners' Dealing with Disruption stream, which covers Google, Apple, Amazon, Facebook and Microsoft, as well as the broader digital commerce market.
 In the past year, I have co-authored and edited a series of groundbreaking reports for STL, including Google’s Big, Big Data Battle, Apple Pay & Weve Fail: A Wake Up Call, Samsung and Google versus Apple?, Telco-Driven Disruption: Hits & Misses

 At the past five editions of the Mobile World Congress, I have worked for the GSMA's Mobile World Live television service, choosing topics, identifying and inviting guests, composing questions, conducting interviews and moderating panels.

 I frequently moderate discussions at major telecoms events, asking speakers probing questions, prompting lively debates and ensuring the audience has an opportunity to participate.
 I chaired the GSMA's high-level Mobile 360 Europe event in Brussels in December.
 Each autumn, I also moderate sessions at Rutberg & Co.'s prestigious Wireless Influencers event in California.

 My clients to date: A.T.
 Kearney, Bytemobile, CGAP, Cyber-Duck, Ericsson, European Leaders, The European Commission, the GSMA, Hotwire PR, IDG, Juliet Media, Motor Codes, PRTM, Pyramid Research, Qualcomm, Science|Business, ST-Ericsson, STL Partners (Telco 2.0), STMicroelectronics, Stratus, Syniverse, Telekom Austria, Toshiba, VimpelCom and Waggener Edstrom.

 August 2005 – January 2009: GSMA, Media Relations